VirtuaLabs-online/FluxerBridge/README.md

 ✅ **Error handling** - Graceful rate limit handling

 ## Planned Features
+* **Webhook based bridging** - might just work and remove the requirement for bot tokens and yada yada
 * **Decentralized setup** - one bot for multiple guilds
 * **Database Integration** - Honestly a no-brainer with decentralization
 * **role based lockdown** - only specific roles messages will be forwarded